noah-clouse/git-lab/README.md

 name: Noah Clouse
 GitHub username: noah-clouse
+email: nc523515@ohio.edu

+For TA: answers are recorded in the answers.md file within this repository